jsmmr/ruby_callable_tree/README.md

 #### `CallableTree::Node::Internal#composable`

-This strategy calls all child nodes of the internal node in order to input the output of the previous node to the next node and ignores their `terminate?` methods, and then outputs a single result.
+This strategy composes the child nodes to input the output of the previous node into the next node and to output a result.
+It also ignores their `terminate?` methods by default.

 ##### Class style